 4. Keep Your Phone Out of Reach While Working

-When your phone is sitting next to you, it’s tempting to check it every few minutes.
+While your phone is close to your body It’s easy to glance at the phone every couple of minutes.
 Even a quick glance can break your concentration.

 5. Use Grayscale Mode

-Many apps are designed with bright colors that attract attention and encourage repeated use.
-Switching your phone to grayscale mode removes much of that visual stimulation.
+Many apps come with vivid colors that grab the attention of users and encourage users to continue using it.
+Switching to grayscale mode removes most of the visual stimulation.

-Without colorful icons and notifications, many people find their devices less appealing, making it easier to reduce screen time naturally.
+Without vivid icons or notifications, lots of users find their devices less attractive.
+This makes it easier to reduce the time they are spending on screens.

 6. Schedule Specific Social Media Times